ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filtering/index.md

 ---

 [[only-javascript-or-angular-or-vue]]
-|Column filters are filters that are applied to the data at the column level.
-Many column filters can be active at once (e.g. filters set on different columns) and the grid will display rows that pass every column's filter.
+|Column Filters are filters that are applied to the data at the column level.
+Many Column Filters can be active at once (e.g. filters set on different columns) and the grid will display rows that pass every column's filter.

 [[only-react]]
 |<video-section id="pebXUHUdlos" title="React Column Filters" header="true">
-|Column filters are filters that are applied to the data at the column level.
-Many column filters can be active at once (e.g. filters set on different columns) and the grid will display rows that pass every column's filter.
+|Column Filters are filters that are applied to the data at the column level.
+Many Column Filters can be active at once (e.g. filters set on different columns) and the grid will display rows that pass every column's filter.
 |</video-section>

-Column filters are accessed in the grid UI either through the [Column Menu](/column-menu/) or the [Tool Panel](/tool-panel/).
+Column Filters are accessed in the grid UI either through the [Column Menu](/column-menu/) or the [Tool Panel](/tool-panel/).

 <div style="display: flex; justify-content: center;">
     <image-caption src="filtering/resources/open-column.gif" alt="Open Column" width="25rem" constrained="true">